MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-on-behalf-of-authentication-in-windows-server.md

 ![Screenshot of the To Do List Client dialog box with the Create a To Do item text field populated.](media/AD-FS-On-behalf-of-Authentication-in-Windows-Server-2016/ADFS_OBO26.PNG)

-On successful operation you will see that the item has been added to the list with the additional message from the backend Web API which was accessed using OBO auth-flow.
+On successful operation you will see that the item has been added to the list with the additional message from the backend Web API which was accessed using OBO flow.

 ![Screenshot of the To Do List Client dialog box with the new to do item populating the To Do Items section.](media/AD-FS-On-behalf-of-Authentication-in-Windows-Server-2016/ADFS_OBO27.PNG)